-Approximately 5.4 million people in the U.S. are paralyed; around 27 percent are paralyzed due to a spinal cord injury caused by trauma, disease, or developmental issues such as spina bifida.
+Approximately 5.4 million people in the United States are paralyzed.
+Twenty-seven percent of these paralysis cases are caused by a spinal cord injury due to trauma, disease, or developmental issues.

 In some cases, paralysis is temporary.
-In others, it is permanent and/or progressive, meaning that it will get worse with time.
+In others, it is permanent and/or progressive, meaning it will get worse with time.
 Paralysis can also get better with time, even if it is considered permanent.
-The following is detailed information regarding the different types of paralysis.
+Read on to learn about the different types of paralysis and their causes.

 Four Types of Paralysis Based on Location